 Callaway’s most forgiving driver is the Epic Flash model.
 The Epic Flash has a sliding weight along the back of the sole and a loft sleeve that can be used to reduce or increase loft.

 The Epic Flash has a big sweet spot to reduce side spin and improve accuracy and carry.
-With the Epic Flash, players may rely on the club’s forgiveness to improve their swing flaws.
+Players may rely on the club’s forgiveness with the Epic Flash to improve their swing flaws.

 The most notable feature of the club is the rear weight, which allows the player to tailor their shot shape.
 If the golfer shifts his weight to either center side, the drive will have a draw or fade bias.